Esri/arcgis-maps-sdk-java-samples/map/apply-scheduled-updates-to-preplanned-map-area/README.md

 ## How it works

-1. Create an `OfflineMapSyncTask` with your offline map.
+1. Create an `OfflineMapSyncTask` with an offline map.
-2. If desired, get `OfflineMapUpdatesInfo` from the task to check for update availability or update size.
+2. Use `offlineMapSyncTask.checkForUpdatesAsync()` to get a `OfflineMapUpdatesInfo` object.
-3. Get a set of default `OfflineMapSyncParameters` for the task.
+3. Check if the download availability on the info is `AVAILABLE`.
-4. Set the parameters to download all available updates.
+4. To download the updates, create default sync parameters from the task.
-5. Use the parameters to create an `OfflineMapSyncJob`.
+5. Set the `PreplannedScheduledUpdatesOption` and the rollback behavior on the parameters.
-6. Start the job and get the results once it completes successfully.
+6. Use `offlineMapSyncTask.syncOfflineMap(parameters)` to create an `OfflineMapSyncJob`.
-7. Check if the mobile map package needs to be reopened, and do so if necessary.
+7. Start the job and get the `OfflineMapSyncResult`.
-8. Finally, display your offline map to see the changes.
+8. Check if the mobile map package needs to be reopened, and do so if necessary.
+Display the offline map to see the changes.

 ## Relevant API